-The Google Cloud Static Website template deploys an HTML website on Google Cloud Platform.
+The Google Cloud Static Website template creates an infrastructure as code project in your favorite language that deploys an HTML website to Google Cloud Platform with Pulumi.
 It uses a Cloud Storage bucket for file storage, configures the storage account to host a website, and provisions a Global Address to route traffic to the CDN for lower latency and caching.
 The template generates a complete Pulumi program, including placeholder web content, to give you a working project out of the box that you can customize easily and extend to suit your needs.

 Using this template

 To use this template to deploy a website of your own, make sure you’ve installed Pulumi and configured your Google Cloud credentials, then create a new project using the template in your language of choice: